All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Less than 5 grams of carbohydrates per serving

-• No artificial sweeteners if you are sensitive to them
+• No artificial sweeteners if you're sensitive to them

-• Third-party tested (look for NSF or Informed Sport certification)
+• Prepared by FDA-registered pharmacies (look for NSF or Informed Sport certification)

 Whey Protein Concentrate

 Whey concentrate is less processed than isolate and contains more lactose and fat.
-It is typically cheaper and may taste creamier.
-However, the higher lactose content can cause bloating in some GLP-1 patients, especially when digestion is already slowed.
+It's typically cheaper and may taste creamier.
+But the higher lactose content can cause bloating in some GLP-1 patients, especially when digestion is already slowed.
 If you tolerate dairy well, concentrate is a fine option.
 If you notice any GI issues, switch to isolate.

 Casein Protein